Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 단어 — Words Using Today's Vowels

 Each word contains at least one of today's four vowels (in green).
-Read aloud before tapping to reveal.
+Click a card to reveal meaning, then tap 🔊 to hear the full word.

-wa wow! / and (come here) exclamation · also an imperative of 오다 (to come)
+wa wow! / and / come here! exclamation · also casual imperative of 오다 (to come)

 wae why one of the core question words — used constantly

-mwo what (spoken form) informal version of 무엇 — the form you'll actually hear
+mwo what (spoken form) informal 무엇 — the form you'll actually hear in conversation

 sa-gwa apple ㅅ+아 · ㄱ+와

-hwa-jang-sil bathroom / toilet 화 = fire/flower · 장 = room · 실 = room (formal)
+hwa-jang-sil bathroom / toilet 화 = flower/fire · 장 = room · 실 = room (formal)

 bwa look / see (casual command) from 보다 (to see) — ㅂ + 와